rust-lang/log/rfcs/0000-structured-logging.md

 }
 ```

-This time, instead of using the `Source::try_for_each` method, we use the `Source::serialize_as_map` method to get an adapter that will serialize each key-value pair as an entry in a `serde` map.
+This time, instead of using the `Source::try_for_each` method, we use the `Source::as_map` method to get an adapter that implements `serde::Serialize` by serializing each key-value pair as an entry in a `serde` map.

 ## Integrating log frameworks with `log`

-The `Source` trait we saw previously describes some container for structured key-value pairs that can be iterated.
+The `Source` trait we saw previously describes some container for structured key-value pairs that can be iterated through.
 Other log frameworks that want to integrate with the `log` crate should build `Record`s that contain some implementation of `Source` based on their own structured logging.

-The previous section demonstrated some of the methods available on `Source` like `Source::try_for_each` and `Source::serialize_as_map`.
-Both of those methods are provided on top of a single required `Source::visit` method.
-The `Source` trait itself looks something like this:
+The previous section demonstrated some of the methods available on `Source` like `Source::try_for_each` and `Source::as_map`.
+Both of those methods are provided on top of a required lower-level `Source::visit` method, which looks something like this:

 ```rust
 trait Source {